bepetersn/imageboard/README.md

 Imageboard

-A site forum for browsing images.
+A flat site forum for posting & browsing images.